-David Kiefer OSH 373 kiefer@economics.utah.edu office hours: TH 1-2
+Economics of Sports 3123 David Kiefer OSH 373 kiefer@economics.utah.edu

 This course will be a survey of the theory and literature of professional and big-time collegiate sports business.
 We will discuss issues such as ticket pricing, the building of a new arena or stadium, and owners v. union labor issues.
-All of the topics will be discussed within the context of economics.
+All of the topics will be discussed within the context of economic analysis.

-This is a business course; it is not a sports course.
+This is a economics course; it is not a sports course.
 If you have expectations that include extended discussions about how the Utah Jazz are doing, then perhaps you should reconsider.
 Principles Of Microeconomics is a prerequisite for this class.
-The course begins with a review of economic principles and basic statistical analysis.
-The course is includes extensive statistical analysis and basic computer skills are presumed.
+The objective is to demonstrate economic principles using examples from sports.